Justin Taylor receives the Sacraments of Initiation at the parish of Our Lady of Perpetual Help on April 3, 2021.

-those who were baptized in another Christian tradition
+were baptized in another Christian tradition (non-Catholic).

-baptized Catholics who did not receive Eucharist and/or Confirmation
+are Catholics who did not receive Eucharist and/or Confirmation

 ...at least one rite that is celebrated at the Cathedral-Basilica in Newark;